charlesmadere/ClassyGames/readme.md

 5. More!

 ### Classy Games v1.5.1 ###
-Classy Games v1.5.1 was released on March X, 2013.
+Classy Games v1.5.1 was released on March 9, 2013.
 It features:

 1. The ability to forfeit games.
 2. The ability to skip your turn directly from the games list.